 A function $\phi$ on $G/H = \{gH\}$ is called even if for every $[g] \in G/H$, $\phi([g]) = \phi(i([g]))$ and a function $\varphi$ on $G/H$ is called odd if for every $[g] \in G/H$, $\varphi([g]) = - \phi(i([g]))$.\\

 Define $V_1$ to be the subset of $\ell^2(G/H)$ consisting of even functions and $V_2$ to be the subset of $\ell^2(G/H)$ consisting of odd functions.
-It is easy to see that these two vector spaces are non-empty, closed and $\M(S)-$invariant subspaces of $\ell^2(G/H)$. \end{example} \begin{remark} For any discrete measures mentioned above (including the case that all of the connected components of $\mathcal{R}$ are $S_{0,3}$), all of the associated unitary representations have no nonzero invariant vectors. \end{remark}
+It is easy to see that such two vector spaces are non-empty, closed and $\M(S)-$invariant subspaces of $\ell^2(G/H)$. \end{example} \begin{remark} For any discrete measure mentioned above, the associated unitary representation has no nonzero invariant vectors. \end{remark}

-{\bf The case of non-discrete measures.}~~~ For general measures, we mention one remark. \begin{remark} If $\mathcal{R}$ is nontrivial, ergodicity of the action shows that the corresponding unitary representations all have no nonzero invariants. \end{remark}
+{\bf The case of non-discrete measures.}~~~ For general measures, we mention one remark. \begin{remark} If $\mathcal{R}$ is nontrivial, ergodicity of the action shows that the associated unitary representation has no nonzero invariant vectors. \end{remark}